sean-wade/tnt_vectornet_with_tensorrt/README.md

 ## III.
 Plot

-- Warning: My custom dataset does not have HDMap, so I only use the perception lane for input.
+> **ATTENTION**: My custom dataset does not have HDMap, so I only use the perception lane for input.
 This is only for experiment !!!

 ![](docs/viz.png)